AGsalamH/AGsalamH/README.md

 <br><br>

 - 💬 Ask me about **Python, Django, PostgreSQL and NodeJS**
-- Currently learning **AWS, Testing and Automation using Selenium**.
+- Currently learning **Next.js, Testing and Automation using Selenium**.

 - 📫 How to reach me **agsalamh@gmail.com**